CaffeinatedRat/WebSocketServices/README.md

 Change Log
 -----------

+The following contains information about new features, bug fixes, and other version changes.

 #### 1.1.4

 * Fixed an issue with WebSocketService plug-in not handling Unicode characters correctly.
 All frames will now be forced into UTF-8.